Imagine your child’s classroom in the open air!

 ETHICS: providing opportunities to practice an environmental ethic based on an examination of values that can give rise to new visions, possibilities and actions

 The Langley Environmental Awareness Program opened its doors at Fort Langley Elementary in September of 2017.
-Ms. Marlee St. Pierre (kindergarten) and Ms. Ashley Harder (grade 1 and 2) were hired as the teachers of the two classes, and their passion for outdoor learning is ensured a strong start for the program.
+Mrs. Marlee St. Pierre (kindergarten) and Ms. Ashley Harder (grade 1) were hired as the teachers of the two classes, and their passion for outdoor learning has ensured a strong start for the program.
 They have engaged parents in the program and have ensured that students are working and learning outdoors as much as possible right from the beginning.
-The goal is to be learning outdoors 60 percent of the time.
-Mondays through Wednesdays are for learning outdoors.
-On Thursdays and Fridays, both classes are working and learning in classrooms at Fort Langley Elementary.
-A Special Education Assistant is dedicated to the program, providing extra support to students with diverse abilities and assisting in ensuring student safety in outdoor environments.
+The goal is to be learning outdoors 60 percent of the time: Mondays and Tuesdays are for learning outdoors, with Fridays designated for Community Walks.
+Wednesdays and Thursdays are for learning in classrooms at Fort Langley Elementary.
+An Education Assistant is dedicated to the program, providing extra support to teachers and assisting in ensuring student safety in outdoor environments.